docbogdanc/Console-Finances-CristianB/README.md

 This Project was created for bootcamp challenge.

 It tests the knowledge gained in the last week, especially the implementation of javascript.
+It takes an array of arrays provided by Bootcamp resources and calculate some useful statistics to demonstrate the knowledge gained in Javascript.

 ![image of results](./images/Screenshot.png)